rakafo/cmc/README.md

 * update excel with new data;

 # Usage
-Uses anacron to run scripts as defined in setup.yml
+Uses anacron to run scripts at times defined in setup.yml

 To run manually:
 * `python3 main.py query_and_store` - query cmc api and store data into sqlite.
 Runs at 08:00 by default.